PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

 <img src='images_vscode/img_015.png' alt='img_015' width='450'/>

+The intellicode extension by Microsoft will add commonly used snippets above the identifiers shown by the pylance extension in response to the current line of code being input.

 The autopep8, isort and black extensions by Microsoft allow use of code formatters from libraries included in the Anaconda base Python environment.

+The pylint and flake8 extensions by Microsoft will apply additional Python linting.

+The ruff extension by Astral software will allow use of the ruff formatter.

 Close and relaunch VSCode after installing extensions.